 5 Things to Do in Orlando Outside of Theme Parks

 Like I mentioned before, Orlando isn’t just about theme parks.
 Honestly, some of my favorite moments from our recent family trip to Universal Studios were the things on this list – not the theme parks!
 Next time you’re headed to Orlando, get away from the theme parks and hit these things to do in Orlando instead!
 There’s plenty of excitement to be had from escape games to great food!

 #1 – Go for a Drive

 One of my biggest recommendations for visiting Orlando is to get a car.
 There is a lot to do in the area and you’re going to need a car to get around or spend just as much money on other transportation.
-We were fortunate enough to be given a free 2017 Mitsubishi Outlander SEL to drive around Orlando just for our trip, and it was the perfect getting around car!
+We even went for a spin to try out one of my favorite Daytona Beach restaurants while we were there!

 #2 – Try The Escape Game Orlando – One of the Best Escape Games

 I’m a little bit obsessed with escape games these days and honestly that obsession stems from our recent visit to Orlando.
 We had one night off during our trip, and I thought it’d be fun to do an escape room with my husband and three siblings at The Escape Game Orlando.